Zoids Index

 Small Size

 The Liger Blue is actually a rather small specimen of Liger Zero, measuring around 9% smaller than the standard model.
 This also means that it's lighter than the typical Liger Zero.
 In spite of this, Souga retains the same speed as the normal sized Liger, and is noted to make up for its lack of weight by its fast and maneuverable combat skills.
-Nevermind a ferocious personality.
-It's worth noting that the box for the Liger Blue specifies standard Zero stats, but its smaller size and stats are noted in the actual Generations material.
+Nevermind his ferocious personality.

 Scar